 Not to be cocky, but my training, cardio, and conditioning are on another level.
 I train very often, and I train very hard.
 You are not on my level.

 Some of you stand next to me, or train in the same room and classes I do.
-However, don’t get it twisted, just because you are in a class with me, it doesn’t mean that you are getting the same workout that I am.
-Being real with you, most people are NOT training anywhere nearly as hard as I am training.
+However, do not get it twisted — just because you are in a class with me, it does not mean that you are getting the same workout that I am.
+Being real with you, most people are not training anywhere nearly as hard as I am training.

 Before you try and compare yourself to me, you gotta learn about this thing called intensity.
 Especially if you are going to try and put me down in some fashion.
-Again, not to be cocky, but most people ain’t on my level when it comes to intensity.
-That’s just a fact.
-I may be coming off like a jerk, but this intensity is what makes me a good instructor, it’s what has given me these amazing results, and its what separates people like me, from most others.
+Again, not to be cocky, but most people are not on my level when it comes to intensity.
+That is just a fact.
+I may be coming off strong, but this intensity is what makes me a good instructor, what has given me these amazing results, and what separates people like me from most others.

-Now, you are probably wondering, “Why is Angel talking crap like this?
-Isn’t he supposed to inspire and motivate?”
-Sure, that’s what I want to do, but sometimes, some people need a reality check.
+Now, you are probably wondering, “Why is Angel talking like this?
+Is he not supposed to inspire and motivate?”
+Sure, that is what I want to do, but sometimes some people need a reality check.

-Yesterday, two people tried to imply that I was “weak,” and they sort of celebrated that I was starting to show signs of fatigue.
+Yesterday, two people suggested that I was “weak,” and they noticed that I was starting to show signs of fatigue.

 Oh man, Angel is tired, he’s not a real man.

-I started to get a bit tired at about my 3rd hour into training, and they were claiming that they were yet not tired.
-I taught my strength class, caught a train to my other gym, then did a HIIT and Zumba class.
-Also note that I have drastically reduced my carbs and overall calories.
-I spent nearly a week laid out very sick.
-Yet, here I am back in it, grinding it out.
+I started to get a bit tired about three hours into training, and they said they were not tired yet.
+I taught my strength class, caught a train to another gym, then did a HIIT and Zumba class.
+Also, I have drastically reduced my carbs and overall calories lately.
+I even spent nearly a week laid out very sick.
+Yet here I am, back at it, grinding it out.

 Leave a Reply